RezaPurut/Deep_Learning_experiment/fine_tune_vggface/README.md

 ## Comments
 It is quite confusing actually because I'm not even sure whether my dataset is similar or different from pre-trained model.
 If I say similar, the dataset (the images) is not in pre-trained model but if I say different, my dataset is face images.
 That is why I select both Quadrant 3 and 4.
 It will be great if the author of that website/blog give more detailed explanation.

+# What I Learned
+- Before I proceed with 10 images per class in training folder, I use 5 images per class for training and 3 images per class for validation but the classification is quite sucks.
+Then, I decided to add 5 more images into training folder and 3 more images in validation folder
+- I noticed that increasing the number of epochs could lead to a much better accuracy, validation accuracy, lower loss and validation loss but it is important to watch out for overfitting and underfitting
+- VGG-Face can be used to recognizes face by only training the last layers and also retraining some of the layers (in my case freezing 0-9 layers and retraining the remaining layers give the best result)

 ## Inspiration
 Got inspiration from this guy project btw -> https://github.com/curaai00/my-twice-cnn